Vatican Sends Mixed Signals at ‘Querida Amazonia’ Launch

 “So the particular proposals, on many different levels, different scopes and even of different kinds of importance, remain on the table as proposals of the synod which he encourages the Church in the Amazon and the Church everywhere to read and appreciate, to benefit from and apply, in proportion in the reality in which they find themselves,” he said.

-Reading from prepared remarks, Vatican spokesman Matteo Bruni then compared the Amazon Synod to the 2012 Synod on the New Evangelization.

-“Some proposals were made, not all of them were picked up in the post-synodal apostolic exhortation” he said.
+Reading from prepared remarks, Vatican spokesman Matteo Bruni said: “Some proposals were made, not all of them were picked up in the post-synodal apostolic exhortation” he said.
 “The final document is a precious document, it is authoritative, its authority derives from the Synod of Bishops.
 Pope Francis recognizes this role that’s associated with it, to the point that he presents it officially and does ask us to read it, but it doesn’t become magisterium.”

 He said anything in the final document “should be read through the lens of the apostolic exhortation” which is “the lens to read the final document of the synod.”
 And he added that “even the application or implementation” of the final document, which the Pope requests in paragraph four of Querida Amazonia, “should be done in the light of the exhortation itself.”